Alternative Acceptance into Medical School

-In the video above, I’ll be sharing my story of triumph after having a poor MCAT score and succeeding in getting into medical school by means of a special Master’s Program.
+In the video above, I’ll be sharing my story of triumph after having a low MCAT score and succeeding in getting into medical school by means of a special Master’s Program.
 Prior to this Master’s Program, I really didn’t want to retake the MCAT.
-I considered going to a Caribbean Medical School like St. George’s Medical School or Ross University.
+I spent hours on ends on online forums like student doctor network, quora and Reddit searching for alternatives.
+My research revealed that there were some schools that accepted students with low MCAT scores but my score was well below those cutoffs.
+Realistically, looking at the AAMC released data showing the acceptance rates of applicants based on GPA and MCAT, I had considered my options. .
+I considered going to a Caribbean Medical School like St. George’s, Medical School, Trinity, or Ross University.
 Many times, Caribbean Schools can be the easiest medical schools to get into if your stats are not as competitive.
 I had to be honest with myself and the truth was, I did not want to leave the country.
 My goal was to attend medical schools in the US, but specifically, medical schools in NYC.
 So, I found another option in how to get into medical school.

 The Special Master’s Program

 For those of you who feel you’ve hit a roadblock in your pre-med courses or MCAT journey, this is another avenue to consider in how to get into medical school despite the odds.